esphome/esphome-docs/components/sensor/index.rst

   when a published value transition from outside to a range to inside.
 See :ref:`sensor-on_value_range`.
 - **on_raw_value** (*Optional*, :ref:`Automation <automation>`): An automation to perform
   when a raw value is received that hasn't passed through any filters.
 See :ref:`sensor-on_raw_value`.

+MQTT Options:

+- **expire_after** (*Optional*, :ref:`config-time`): Manually set the time in which the sensor values should be marked as “expired”/“unknown”.
+Not providing any value means no expiry.
 - All other options from :ref:`MQTT Component <config-mqtt-component>`.

 .. note::